Karl-Anthony Towns, left, and Tom Thibodeau enjoy a laugh during...

 Karl-Anthony Towns, left, and Tom Thibodeau enjoy a laugh during a news conference announcing Town's selection as NBA basketball rookie of the year Monday, May 16, 2016, in Minneapolis.
 Credit: AP/Jim Mone

-CHARLESTON, S.C. — It was January 6, 2019 when Karl-Anthony Towns put up 28 points and grabbed 18 rebounds to help the Minnesota Timberwolves to a win over the Lakers.
-Moments later, Tom Thibodeau was fired as head coach and team president, putting an end to a successful but tumultuous relationship.
+CHARLESTON, S.C. — It was Jan.
+6, 2019, when Karl-Anthony Towns put up 28 points and 18 rebounds to help the Minnesota Timberwolves beat the Lakers.
+Moments later, Tom Thibodeau was fired as the Timberwolves’ head coach and team president, putting an end to a successful but tumultuous relationship.

 “I mean, we’re just going to continue to work hard every single day.
 Never take one practice for granted.
 Just try every night to be the best version of ourselves.”

-If that sounded very much like something Thibodeau would say perhaps that's no mistake.
-If Towns may have bristled at some of the demands as a young player in the league, the fences have been mended and a mutual respect was struck over the past few years.
-Towns has grown as a player, his shooting and skills now matched by smarts that helped the Timberwolves reach the Western Conference Finals last season.
+If that sounded very much like something Thibodeau would say, perhaps that’s no coincidence.
+If Towns bristled at some of the demands made on him as a young player in the league, the fences have been mended and a mutual respect was struck over the past few years.
+Towns has grown as a player.
+His shooting and skills now are matched by smarts that helped the Timberwolves reach the Western Conference finals last season.

-On the court, Towns figures to fit well with Brunson, his 41.5% shooting from three-point range last season opening up the floor and his seven-foot frame providing the Knicks with a much-needed center.
+On the court, Towns figures to fit well with Brunson.
+His 41.5% shooting from three-point range last season will open the floor and his 7-foot frame will give the Knicks a much-needed center.

 But that is the mix on paper.
-Making it work and fit together - Towns melding his all-star and all-NBA credentials with the toughness and work ethic that marked the team last season - is still what must be proven.
+Making it work and fit together — Towns melding his All-Star and all-NBA credentials with the toughness and work ethic that marked the team last season — still must be proved.

 “I just want KAT to be KAT,” Thibodeau said.
 “When you have good players, they all have to sacrifice.
 No one is doing this individually.
 So I think if we say that our ultimate goal is to play at a championship level, that’s gonna require everyone to sacrifice and put the team first.
 We need our entire team to do that, not just one particular player, and if we do that, good things will come.”